Passenger In Car Accident Rights: What You Need To Know

 - Second: If there is no source of No-Fault coverage through the child’s parents as resident relatives, then an application for No-Fault benefits would be filed with the Michigan Assigned Claim Plan on the child’s behalf.
 The child would then collect benefits from the auto insurance company that the Plan assigned to handle his or her claim.

-If you or a loved one was a passenger in a car accident in Michigan and was injured, and you’re unclear about your rights, call Michigan Auto Law at (800) 777-0028.
+If you or a loved one have been injured as a passenger in a car accident in Michigan and you’re unclear about your rights, call Michigan Auto Law at (800) 777-0028.
 You can also fill out our lawyer free consultation form.
 Our lawyers can answer all of your insurance questions at no charge.